LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 const bcrypt = require("bcryptjs")
 ```

-### Refactoring Register Function
+### Refactor Register Function

-Instead of sending a plain text format to your database, let's hash the password using `bcrypt`:
+Instead of sending a plain text format to your database, lets hash the password using `bcrypt`:

 ```js
 exports.register = async (req, res, next) => {